TUM-Dev/NavigaTUM/webclient/README.md

 ## Architecture

 The NavigaTUM webclient is made as a single-page application based on [Vue.js](https://vuejs.org/) and [Vue Router](https://router.vuejs.org/).
-For state management we use [pinia](https://pinia.vuejs.org/) and our CSS framework is [Spectre.css](https://picturepan2.github.io/spectre/).
+For state management we use [pinia](https://pinia.vuejs.org/).
+Our CSS framework is currently being migrated from [Spectre.css](https://picturepan2.github.io/spectre/) to [Tailwind](https://tailwindcss.com/). (if you're interested in helping out, please contact us ^^)

 ### Directory structure (only the important parts)